 Eosinophilia happens when eosinophils swarm a site in the body.
 Or when the bone marrow makes too many.
 This can happen due to many reasons including:

 - Allergic reactions

 - Skin disorders

-Specific diseases and conditions that can result in blood or tissue eosinophilia include:
+Certain diseases and conditions that can cause blood or tissue eosinophilia include:

 - Acute myelogenous leukemia (AML)

 - Asthma — a long-term condition that affects airways in the lungs.